 Which technology will succeed, or will both?
 One way to analyze this question is to look at the regulatory and policy hurdles that both technologies will have to overcome in order to operate successfully.

-Right of way might be a major hurdle for Hyperloop, which has to figure out if its tunnel will be above ground or below.
+Right-of-way might be a major hurdle for Hyperloop, which has to figure out if its tunnel will be above ground or below.
 The co-founder of HTC, Brogan BamBrogan (yes that’s his real name) seems to prefer below ground.
-Regardless of where it’s tunnels will be, HTC will have to navigate the tricky land politics associated with the development of new transportation infrastructure.
-One way Hyperloop could get around this issue is by renting existing right of way from freight train or power-utility companies that own the rights to the land where a tunnel could be built.
-Hyperloop could then build its tunnel on these valuable tracts of land without having to purchase it for a new right of way, which might be politically fraught and costly.
+Regardless of where its tunnels will be, HTC will have to navigate the tricky land politics associated with the development of new transportation infrastructure.
+One way Hyperloop could get around this issue is by renting existing right-of-way from freight-train or power-utility companies that own the rights to the land where a tunnel could be built.
+Hyperloop could then build its tunnel on these valuable tracts of land without having to purchase it for a new right-of-way, which might be politically fraught and costly.

 Real Estate Investments

 Both technologies will have to invest in expensive real estate to provide their service to the public.
-Public infrastructure will most likely play a role, as new stations will be have to be built to connect passengers to the service.
+Public infrastructure will most likely play a role, as new stations will have to be built to connect passengers to the service.
 While a Maglev station could be easily implemented into existing train stations, the Hyperloop might require its own station.
 If so, the cost of constructing new stations that link to the city’s existing transportation network might be prohibitive and necessitate public investment by city or state governments.

 Unlike traditional rail, the Hyperloop and Maglev operate at tremendous speeds.
 Both technologies must consider carrying freight cargo, given how lucrative the freight market is in the United States.
 Carrying freight would also help both technologies convince the government to invest in new infrastructure as well.
 In order for Hyperloop to carry freight, engineers would have to design freight-specific pods, which would be considerably larger than passenger pods.
-A larger pod might need a larger tunnel to pass through, which would have to be built separate from the tunnels that contain passenger pods.
+A larger pod might need a larger tunnel to pass through, which would have to be built separately from the tunnels that contain passenger pods.
 Maglev would have the same problem, considering the speed of its trains might limit the size of its freight cars (due to excessive air friction when traveling >300 mph.)

 Most importantly, both Hyperloop and Maglev will need political support in order to get off the ground.
 The cost of a Hyperloop connection between LA and San Francisco, estimated to be $16-20 billion, would most likely need significant investment from the federal government in order to cover its initial sunk costs.
 Maglev might cost even more than the Hyperloop: some estimate that a Maglev train between Baltimore to DC would cost $10 billion alone.
 Expand that line to NYC, and Maglev’s costs could reach $100 billion.